jhonathan-castaneda/jhonathan-castaneda.github.io/_posts/2021-1-9-Stereo-image-using-monocular-cameras-and-ros.md

 </p>

 <p style="text-align: justify">
-Open the run_stereo.launch file and edit the camera_info_url parameter, write down there the path for the data of each camera, this path is where you have saved previously the pair of .yaml files with the information of the calibration.
+Open the <a href="https://github.com/jhonathan-castaneda/jhonathan-castaneda.github.io/blob/master/_download/run_stereo.launch">run_stereo.launch</a> file and edit the camera_info_url parameter, write down there the path for the data of each camera, this path is where you have saved previously the pair of .yaml files with the information of the calibration.
 </p>

 <div style="text-align: center">